-New asbestos regulations came into force this month that could affect thousands of tradespeople across the UK.
+New asbestos regulations came into force this month that could affect thousands of companies and tradespeople across the UK.

 Changes to the Control of Asbestos Regulations came into force on 6 April 2012, designed to bring UK legislation in line with the minimum standards of the EU Asbestos Worker Protection Directive.
 This came after the European Commission ruled that the UK had not fully implemented the EU Directive.